Cibola County, New Mexico

 Honolulu, Hawaii, 96814

-Ala Moana Center is the largest shopping mall in Hawaii and is currently the largest open-air shopping center in the world.
-There are more than 290 shops and restaurants.
-The center is visited by over 56 million people a year.
+Ala Moana Center is the largest shopping mall in Hawaii.
+It is also the fifteenth largest shopping mall in the United States, and the largest open-air shopping center in the world.

 Nashville, Davidson County, Tennessee, 37201